felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

-The main method we have to worry about here is the `getWeather(String city)` method we discussed earlier.
-Implement it using two calls to the API client as follows
+The main method we will focus on is `getWeather(String city)`.
+We can implement it using two calls to the API client as follows:

 ```dart
 Future<Weather> getWeather(String city) async {